Supercolbat/dotfiles/README.md

     <a href="#memo-notes"><img alt="Notes" src="https://img.shields.io/badge/Notes-2f5f4d?style=for-the-badge"></a>
 </p>

+### Notice: these configs are old now.
+I'm busy setting up a new Linux distro with a new set of configs (this time clean and readable!?)

 Hello!
 These are the configs I use in my Fedora system.
 I've been taking [inspiration](#credits) from other people's setups and dotfiles and ended up producing this mess.

 While I may not be the most creative or artistic person, I still enjoy the challenge of customizing my desktop.
 However, as my first rice, things are going to be a bit rusty.